 If you want to erase your browsing tracks, press Ctrl+Shift+Del (Windows) or Cmd+Shift+Backspace (Mac, Chrome and Firefox).
 This opens a dialog box that then asks again to make sure you want to delete your data.

 Waiting on a slow Internet connection or an improperly loaded page?
 Press Ctrl+R or Cmd+R to refresh the site in its existing browser tab.

 10. Open a new window or new incognito window.

 Overwhelmed by the number of open tabs in your current window?
 Open a new one with Ctrl+ N or Cmd+N. Need to open a window that won’t record your browsing history in Chrome or Safari?
 Press Ctrl+Shift+N or Cmd+Shift+N to open a new incognito window.
 Firefox and Edge users can open a private-mode window with Ctrl+Shift+P or Cmd+Shift+P.

 Looking for other ways to boost your day-to-day productivity?
 Use other web browsing shortcuts that help you get more work done faster?
-Unsure about the security of your Internet environment or worried about ongoing cyberthreats?
+Unsure about the security of your Internet environment or worried about ongoing cyber-threats?
 Contact CMIT Solutions today.
-We take care of IT worries so you can get your work done.
+We take care of your IT worries so you can get your work done.